Octachron/codept/README.md

-Codept intends to be a dependency solver for OCaml project and an alternative to ocamldep.
+Codept intends to be a dependency solver for OCaml projects and an alternative to ocamldep.
 Compared to ocamldep, codept major features are:

 * whole project analysis
-* exhaustive warning and error messages
+* extensive warning and error messages
 * uniform handling of delayed alias dependencies
 * (experimental) full dependencies, when dependencies up to transitive closure are not enough

-Both ocamldep and codept computes an over-approximation of the dependencies graph of OCaml project.
+Both ocamldep and codept compute an over-approximation of the dependency graph of OCaml projects.
 However, codept uses whole project analysis to reduce the number of fictitious dependencies inferred at the project scale, whereas ocamldep is, by design, limited to local file analysis.

-Consequently, bugs notwithstanding, codept computes an exact dependency graph in any situation that does not involve first class modules, and is still reliable in some standard use cases of first class modules (see this [riddle](tests/case/riddle.ml) as an illustration of why first class modules can be problematic).
+Consequently, bugs notwithstanding, codept computes an exact dependency graph in any situation that does not involve unknown external modules or first class modules, and is still reliable in some standard use cases of first class modules (see this [riddle](tests/cases/riddle.ml) as an illustration of why first class modules can be problematic).

-Moreover, codept will emit warning messages any time it encounters a source of potential inaccuracies in the dependency graph might be introduced: if no warnings are emitted by codept, the computed dependencies are exact.
+Moreover, codept will emit warning messages any time it encounters a source of potential inaccuracies in the dependency graph.
+In other words, if no warnings are emitted by codept, the computed dependencies are ensured to be exact.

-Another important point is that codept's whole project analysis feature make it possible to handle uniformly the delayed dependency aspect of module aliases introduced by the `-no-alias-deps` option.
+Another important point is that codept's whole project analysis feature makes it possible to handle uniformly the delayed dependency aspect of module aliases introduced by the compiler `-no-alias-deps` option.

-A last point, if dependencies up to transitive closure are not precise enough, the `-expand-deps` option can track more precisely type aliases induced dependencies, making it easier to track all cmi files required to compile a given files for instance.
+At last, in situation where dependencies up to transitive closure are not precise enough, codept's experimental "-expand-deps" option can track more precisely type aliases induced dependencies, making it easier to track all cmi files required to compile a given file for instance.

-Preliminary perfomance measure indicates that the average time increase when compared to ocamldep ranges between 10% to 50%.
+Basic performance measures indicate that the average time increase when compared to ocamldepranges between 10% to 50%.

-### Limitations
+### First class module limitations
+In presence of first class modules, codept may infer fictitious dependencies.
-More precisely, codept starts to fail to compute exact dependencies if a first class module whom signature can not be locally inferred at the point of binding is opened or included.
-Then subsequent access to submodules of this first class module will generate fictitious dependency.
+More precisely, if a first class module whose signature cannot be locally inferred at the point of binding is opened or included, then subsequent access to submodules of this first class module will generate fictitious dependencies.
 For instance, for a file `a.ml` such as
 ```OCaml
 (* a.ml *)
 module type S = sig module B: sig end end